phillipalexander/generator-test/README.md

 ### Generator-Test

-Then nstall generator-test from npm:
+Then install generator-test from npm:

 ```
 $ npm install -g generator-test